stevenpstansberry/stevenpstansberry/README.md

 # Hi there 👋

-I'm an aspiring software developer with a passion for creating innovative, real-world applications that leverage both cutting-edge technology and a strong foundation in cloud computing and AI.
-With a focus on full-stack development, I aim to build scalable, data-driven solutions that enhance user experience and solve practical problems.
+I am an aspiring software engineer with a passion for creating innovative, real-world applications that leverage cutting-edge technology and a strong foundation in cloud computing and AI.
+My focus is on full-stack development using Go for building scalable, high-performance backend systems, PostgreSQL for robust data management, and Docker for containerization to streamline development and deployment.
+I am also proficient with React for creating modern, responsive frontend interfaces, and Node.js and Express.js for building flexible and efficient APIs.
+My cloud expertise includes orchestrating infrastructure with AWS EKS, AWS Lambda, and API Gateway, ensuring that applications are scalable, resilient, and secure.
+I also work with DynamoDB for managing large-scale, distributed databases.
+My goal is to build data-driven solutions that enhance user experience and solve practical problems, with a focus on modern cloud, DevOps, and AI integration.

-My experience spans across modern frontend frameworks like React, robust backend architectures using Node.js and Express.js, and cloud infrastructure with AWS Lambda, API Gateway, and DynamoDB.
-I’ve developed applications in diverse domains, from workout tracking platforms to environmental health monitoring, and even AI-driven systems for aquarium management and education.